Whistleblower Retaliation and Severance Package Negotiation

 Washington State’s Law against Discrimination (WLAD) and related statutes have teeth, and they are liberally construed in favor of employees who have been subjected to illegal treatment by their employers.
 These laws have a strong, explicitly stated desire to protect workers from retaliation for exercising certain protected rights, too many to enumerate.

 If you feel you have experienced workplace retaliation, there may be a remedy.
 Maybe it’s time to get on down the road, time to move on.
 Maybe your employer wants you gone as much as you would like to oblige them.
-If so, how do you exit with the least damage?
+If so, how do you exit with the least damage and best path forward?
 Maybe it’s time to consider negotiating an exit strategy.
-Maybe it’s time to file suit.
-Maybe I can help.

 Feel free to contact me to learn more.